Jewels of Vietnam & Cambodia

 Interior of The Temple in the Imperial City, Hue, Thua Thien-Hue, Vietnam

-Enroute to Hoi An, we visit Cham Museum founded in 1915 by the Ecole Francaise d'Extreme Orient.
+En route to Hoi An, we visit the Cham Museum, founded in 1915 by the École Française d'Extrême-Orient.
 It houses the finest open-air collection of Cham sculptures in the world.
-The Marble Mountains consist of 5 stone hillocks with each representing one of the five elements of the universe.
-The largest and most famous, Thuy Son, has a number of natural caves, in which Buddhist sanctuaries have been built over the centuries.
-We continue to Hoi An, a picturesque riverside town south of Danang.
-Known as Faifo to early western traders, it was one of South East Asia's major international ports from the 17th to 19th centuries.
+We then continue on to the Marble Mountains, a cluster of five stone hillocks, each representing one of the five elements of the universe.
+The largest and most famous, Thuy Son, features several natural caves where Buddhist sanctuaries have been built over the centuries.
+We then continue to Hoi An, a picturesque riverside town south of Danang.
+Known as Faifo to early Western traders, it was one of Southeast Asia's major international ports from the 17th to 19th centuries.

-Overnight: Mulberry Collection Silk Marina, Hoi An, ROH rooms (2 nights) (B)
+Overnight: Mulberry Collection Silk Village (4-star), Hoi An (2 night) (B)

-An interesting day ahead.
-One of the secrets to the flavor of Cao Lau - the famous food specialty from Hoi An, is the fresh vegetables grown at the Tra Que village, located on the banks of a lagoon.
-Here we will have an opportunity to become a local farmer joining the farm workers the villagers in Tra Que vegetable garden, learning how they grow and prepare vegetables.
-Then we visit a local home for a cooking demonstration.
-Learn how to cook and prepare some of Hoi An specialty dishes such as Bánh Xèo (crepe filled with shrimp, meat and bean sprouts), Cao Lầu (a local specialty of noodle soup), and Tam Hửu (rice rolls filled with steamed shrimp and pork).
-Of course, the best part is that we get to savor the dishes we have made.
-Afternoon, enjoy a walking tour of the enchanting port town of Hoi An to visit the ancient structures comprising the 400 year-old Japanese Covered Bridge, residential houses, assembly halls, historic and ancient pagodas, shops offering silk lanterns, paintings and high quality ready to wear clothing.
-(B, L)
+An exciting day lies ahead.
+One of the secrets to the flavour of Cao Lau—Hoi An's famous specialty dish—is the fresh vegetables grown at Tra Que village, located along a lagoon.
+Here, we’ll have the opportunity to become local farmers, joining the villagers in the Tra Que vegetable garden and learning how they grow and prepare vegetables.
+Afterward, we visit a local home for a cooking demonstration, where we’ll learn to prepare some of Hoi An's specialty dishes, such as Bánh Xèo (a crepe filled with shrimp, meat, and bean sprouts), Cao Lầu (a signature noodle soup), and Tam Hửu (rice rolls filled with steamed shrimp and pork).
+Best of all, we’ll savor the dishes we’ve made!

 Man walking by ducks in a canal in Rural Cochinchina, Dong Nai, Vietnam